 Case Study: Tesco

-The executive team for Tesco is based in Ireland, Asia and Europe with all functional team leads reporting to CEO, Ken Murphy.
-In 2018, Natasha Adams, then CPO and now CEO Tesco Ireland, attended Wavelength’s immersive learning study tour, Wavelength USA 2018 alongside 20 other exec level leaders from different sectors/continents, and in 2019 attended a bespoke ‘Silicon Valley Immersion’ with fifteen members of the Executive team.
+The executive team for Tesco is based across Ireland, Asia and Europe with all functional team leads reporting to CEO, Ken Murphy.
+In 2018, Natasha Adams, then CPO and now CEO Tesco Ireland, attended Wavelength’s immersive learning study tour, Wavelength USA 2018 alongside 20 other exec level leaders from different sectors/continents, and in 2019 attended our bespoke ‘Silicon Valley Immersion’ with fifteen members of the Tesco Executive team.

 Between 2014-2021 under the leadership of Sir Dave Lewis, the Tesco leadership team orchestrated a spectacular turnaround, resulting in a 34% surge in profits.
-However, the retail landscape is still under intense pressure as consumer behaviours have changed, which has had a profound impact on the way in which people shop and eat.
-The result has been disruption and a new competitive landscape emerging that fulfils the demand for discounted products, voice technology-driven grocery deliveries, alongside the rise and rise of home-delivered, ready to eat food.
+However, then, as now, the retail landscape was under intense pressure as consumer behaviours changed, which has had a profound impact on the way in which people shop and eat.

-Mindful of the pace of change and increasing customer demand, Tesco needed to pay serious attention to how it innovates to remain relevant in this fast-paced, disruptive environment.
-How could they create the conditions needed to use innovation as their catalyst for growth?
+Mindful of the pace of change and increasing customer demand, Tesco needed to pay serious attention to how it was innovating to remain relevant in this fast-paced, disruptive environment.
+How could they create the necessary conditions to use innovation as their catalyst for growth?

 Silicon Valley Immersion Trip

 “As a leadership team and as an organisation as a whole, we had to ask ourselves some tough questions.
 How could we collectively open our minds to innovate in a different way and think about innovation in the longer term?
 We needed to understand and feed off the big disruptions happening globally and specifically within the retail market,” commented Natasha Adams, former CPO and currently CEO, Tesco Ireland.

-The outcomes that Tesco was hoping for were around changing individual leaders’ frames of reference, mindset and expectation of innovation in their part of the business.
-They wanted to stimulate a collective disruption around what the business was doing and need to do to fulfil their strategy; remaining relevant and at the forefront of retail innovation.
+Tesco were seeking some very clear outcomes – namely, to change individual leaders’ frames of reference, mindset and expectation of innovation in their individual areas of the business.
+They wanted to stimulate a collective disruption around what the business was doing - and still needed to do - to fulfil their overarching strategy; all whilst remaining relevant and at the forefront of retail innovation.

-The Silicon Valley Immersion trip that Wavelength created for Tesco in 2019 was a world-class agenda of stimulus and encounters with the innovators, the disruptors and the enablers from across the valley, curated to be highly relevant to Tesco’s key strategic themes: food, loyalty, data, future of payments and AI.
-Hosts included Duncan Logan, founder and CEO of RocketSpace, an open innovation campus in the heart of San Francisco, Silicon Valley Bank, Salesforce, Grove Collaborative, Starship Technologies, Andreesen Horowitz, Mayfield and a curated event with other key Silicon Valley entrepreneurs.
+The bespoke Silicon Valley Immersion trip that Wavelength created for Tesco in 2019 was a world-class, unique three days packed with stimulus and encounters with the innovators, the disruptors and the enablers from across the Valley.
+The trip was curated around Tesco’s key strategic themes: food, loyalty, data, future of payments and AI.

 Tesco Leaders' Event - Bringing Silicon Valley To London